saeyslab/multinichenetr/README.md

 is only based on the ligand activity score.

 Users can customize the weights of these different factors to prioritize some of these criteria stronger, or neglect them altogether.
-If wanted, the user can also take into account relative abundance of the sender and receiver cell type in the condition of interest.

 At the basis of MultiNicheNet for defining differentially expressed ligands, receptors and target genes, is the the differential state